bogardpd/lodging_data_utils/docs/data_structure.md

 # Lodging Data Structure

+These scripts use two sources of data:

+- A [Excel spreadsheet](#lodging-spreadsheet) containing stay, city, and metro data
+- A [GeoPackage file](#lodging-geopackage) containing lodging location data

+The location of these files is defined in [data_sources.toml](/data_sources.toml), with the keys `lodging_xlsx` and `lodging_gpkg` respectively.

 ## Lodging Spreadsheet

-The lodging data should be in an Excel spreadsheet, with the following sheets:
+Stay, city, and metro data is stored in an Excel spreadsheet.
+The Excel file has the following sheets:

 ### Stays